arhussain1/JavaScript-Fundamentals/README.md

   - Remember to make use of your checkNumber function with filterLongNumbers

 - [x] Once the above have been completed tick this box

+##### Personalized text messages
+For this exercise we need to create a function called generateMessages which takes an array of names as an argument and creates a message using the customers name for each one.
+It should look like this:
+  - ``Hi Anna!
+50% off our best candies for you today!``
+  - Where Anna is a name from the array

+- [x] Once the above have been completed tick this box